What is a developmental assessment

 When should a child be referred for a developmental assessment?

-When either the parents or a professional ( for example the teacher ) are worried that the child’s behaviour or skills are not typical for age.
-A good starting point is to believe parents and carers who are worried about a child and take their concerns seriously as they are often right .
+When either the parents or a professional ( for example the teacher ) are worried that the child’s behavior or skills are not typical for age.
+A good starting point is to listen to parental views and concerns and take these concerns seriously as they are often right .

 Such concerns could be :